alexiscolin/hepic-app/README.md

 <s>All assets localised in `root` folder will be copied at the root of the `dist` folder.
 It's a usefull system to manage asset that are required for environement and should avoid be processed by Webpack.
 It's a modification from VueCLi boilerplate.
 Hepic may use it for Netlify redir as exemple.</s>

 ## Router

+Hepic app router is managed by official plugin vue-router.
+The `router` folder hosts the routing management system.
+It follows the HTML5 history mode and all the Auth check methods inside navigation guards.

 ## Store